Skip to main content

 Chief Executive Officer at Target · Retail

-Compensation at this scale is typical of senior executives at mid-cap public companies, or non-CEO senior officers at larger firms.
-Equity awards tend to dominate cash compensation in the disclosure.
+Substantial compensation packages at this level are typical of senior executives at large public companies.
+The mix usually skews equity-heavy, with multi-year vesting schedules tying actual realized comp to forward performance.
 The CEOPay executive page surfaces the per-year compensation history (where multi-year disclosure exists), the breakdown by award type, and the per-company context for the role.
 Cross-executive comparisons within a single company are most useful for understanding internal pay structure.

 Total Compensation